Mishui

 Mishui Town (洣水镇 (Mǐshuǐ Zhèn)) is a town and the seat of Hengdong County in Hunan, China.
 The town has an area of 131.8 km2 with a household population of 150,000 (as of 2017).
-The town of Mishui has 20 villages and 8 communities under its jurisdiction, its seat is Yinbin Community (迎宾社区).
+The town of Mishui has 20 villages and 8 communities under its jurisdiction, and its seat is Yinbin Community (迎宾社区).

 History

 The town of Mishui was organized through the merger of the former Chengguan Town, Tazhuang Township and Zhenzhu Township and named after the river of Mishui on November 18, 2015.